ljagiello/anthropic-error-proxy/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+## CI/CD

+This project uses GitHub Actions for continuous integration:

+- **Linting**: Runs `golangci-lint` on every PR
+- **Testing**: Runs tests with race detection on Go 1.25
+- **Branch Protection**: Main branch requires PR reviews and passing checks
+- **Dependency Updates**: Dependabot configured for weekly updates

 ## Contributing

 Contributions are welcome!
 Please ensure:
-- Code follows Go best practices
+- Code follows Go best practices and passes `golangci-lint`
-- Tests are included for new features
+- Tests are included for new features (run `make test`)
+- All CI checks pass before requesting review
 - Documentation is updated as needed
 - The plugin protocol is properly implemented

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature-name`)
+3. Make your changes
+4. Run tests (`make test`)
+5. Run linter (`golangci-lint run`)
+6. Commit your changes
+7. Push to your fork
+8. Create a Pull Request

+All PRs require:
+- Passing lint checks
+- Passing tests
+- At least one approving review